eliasnema/eliasnema.github.io/_posts/2020-08-03-newsletter-data.md

 To finish on a positive note, here is an awesome 3 minutes [Lex Fridman's video](https://www.youtube.com/watch?v=kpiY_LemaTc) estimating costs for GPT to equal a human brain:
 ![gpt costs]({{ site.url }}{{ site.baseurl }}/assets/newsletter/2020-08-03.png)

-Enjoyed what you just read?
-Subscribe to the newsletter below or follow me on [twitter](https://twitter.com/eliasnema).

-{% include subscribe-horizontal.html %}